pmartinolli/TTTTRPG/README.md

 - Print it and display it in your school, library, exhibition, etc.
 - Send me an email : pascal.umontreal [at] gmail.com

+## Short term improvements

+- Produce a more dense graph.
+- Insert a key legend to explicit the colors and links displayed.
+- Draw different kind of lines for better understanding of links.
+- Use sans-serif font for better readability.
+- Change the font/color/background of the name of items with a cover picture for better readability.

+## Long term goal

+This timeline is a part of the « [On the Shoulders of Dwarves](http://zotrpg.blogspot.com/search/label/on%20the%20shoulders%20of%20dwarves) »[(fr)](https://jdr.hypotheses.org/category/sur-les-epaules-des-nains) set of projects.
+I would kike to work on the taxonomy of relations between cultural published games and this project is a first draft and essay of it.
+My ambition is to design a whole phylomemetic system to track evolution of ideas.
+I will use the TTRPG published products as subject because it is offering a clear, defined and accessible set of items.

 ## Acknowledgements

 The source code is an adaptation of the code created by [Todd Lehman](https://tex.stackexchange.com/users/8499/todd-lehman) for his [“TeX Family Tree”](https://tex.stackexchange.com/questions/42594/tex-family-tree-with-timeline).

 The data sources of this work are numerous.
 You can have a look of the [references](https://github.com/pmartinolli/TTTTRPG/blob/master/files/ttttrpg-sources.md) used to select, check and analyze the TTRPGs.

-This timeline is a part of the « [On the Shoulders of Dwarves](http://zotrpg.blogspot.com/search/label/on%20the%20shoulders%20of%20dwarves) »[(fr)](https://jdr.hypotheses.org/category/sur-les-epaules-des-nains) set of projects .

 ### This content is CC-BY-NC-SA 4.0